 Day 7 - Piran and surrounds

 If you visited more of Slovenia’s coastal towns yesterday, perhaps you might like to venture a little further afield today.
 You’re very close to Croatia, so why not include a day trip to Pula and Rovinj?
-From Piran, it’s just an hour’s drive to Rovinj.
+From Piran, it’s just over an hour’s drive to Rovinj.
 A further 15 minutes away is Pula, home to the Pula Arena, one of the best preserved Roman amphitheaters in the world.

 Day 8 - Departure from Slovenia